mr-joshcrane/glambda/README.md

 ## Why though?

 AWS pivoted from a Go managed runtime to an OS only runtime.
-I'd argue it's not super intuitive to get started with these.
+I'd argue that relative to the managed runtime, the OS only runtime has a much higher barrier to entry.
 Hence this libary!

 You can learn more about it at https://docs.aws.amazon.com/lambda/latest/dg/lambda-golang.html